laminas/laminas-form/docs/book/advanced.md

 ## Creating custom elements

-zend-form also supports custom form elements.
+laminas-form also supports custom form elements.

-To create a custom form element, make it extend the `Zend\Form\Element` class, or, if you have a more specific dependency, extend one of the classes in the `Zend\Form\Element` namespace.
+To create a custom form element, make it extend the `Laminas\Form\Element` class, or, if you have a more specific dependency, extend one of the classes in the `Laminas\Form\Element` namespace.

 In the following, we will demonstrate creating a custom `Phone` element for entering phone numbers.
-It will extend `Zend\Form\Element` class and provide some default input rules.
+It will extend `Laminas\Form\Element` class and provide some default input rules.

 Our custom phone element could look something like this: